 One phone that comes with a 12MP wide-angle lens is the iPhone 7.
 Look for reliable providers such as T-Mobile that offer an iPhone 7 price affordable for any budget.
 With T-Mobile, you’ll gain access to the fastest-growing 4G LTE network in the nation so that you can share your designs with clients more quickly no matter where you may be working.

 4K Video Capability

-Why stop with photos when you could also capture your inspiration with video?
-Traditional smartphone cameras can be quite poor and aren’t worthwhile for recording life on the go.
+Why stop with photos when you could also capture your inspiration with a video?
+Older smartphone cameras are not worthwhile for recording life on the go.
 However, new models feature 4K video, allowing you to save highly detailed and color-rich video memories of your surroundings.